What happens immediately after you drop something? What are the first words that come out of your mouth? Do they help you, or hurt you?

 - Distance.
 I love this one, and it’s subtly different from distraction.
 The best description of this technique is a beautiful question that Seligman uses with his pessimistic clients.
 He asks them the question, “What would you say if a disheveled drunk in the street said the same thing to you?”
 I can picture this dirty drunk person looking at me through bloodshot eyes, saying “You’re stupid!”
 It would take me no more than half a second before I had along list of arguments disputing their preposterous statement.

 I hope that this little snapshot helps you to think about the way you react to adversity; in particular, the words that you use to explain the bad event.
-It has real impact on your health and happiness, and as with most BodyWHealth mindsets, you can improve them with practice.
+It has real impact on your health and happiness, and you can improve it with practice.
 I hope that you will invest some time into scrutinizing your explanations and expletives.
 Identify when you are being inappropriately personal, pervasive and permanent.
 Challenge yourself, distract yourself, and if necessary, get dirty and distance yourself.

 Which brings me back to your reflex negativity.
 Next time you drop the glass jar as you take it out of the refrigerator, listen to your words.
-They will tell you how you’re doing on your road to WHealth.
+They will tell you how you’re doing on your road to happiness and success.